 Your team will work closely with you to highlight which of your devices need to be upgraded and the most effective way to manage the transition for your fleet.

-Rest assured, Inseego has your best interests in mind – the 3G network closure is a meaningful change and the upgrade of devices to 4G is one that will take some time to coordinate and implement for customers in Australia and New Zealand.
+Rest assured, Inseego has your best interests in mind – the 3G network closure is a meaningful change and the upgrade of devices to 4G is one that will take some time to coordinate and implement for customers in Australia.
 As such, it’s important that we start this process now and ensure that nobody misses out or gets left behind.